 Lincoln NE 68588-0438

-Recruitment to fill positions at UNL is a service provided by the Human Resources Office.
+Recruitment to fill positions at UNL is a service provided by Human Resources.
 Information about vacancies is published on the Human Resources website at employment.unl.edu

 - Within the department only--open to those within the department who are current regular part-time or full-time employees hired through the regular UNL competitive search process (not a temporary employee)